 Gilead has put in place several steps to ensure that ToVs are reported only once.
-The key step is that the Gilead Affiliate which has the seat in the country of the ToV's recipient is responsible for disclosing the ToV, which is based on the Czech AIFP that ToVs shall be reported by an affiliate of a pharmaceutical company which has its seat in a country of the recipient of the transfer of value.
+The key step is that the Gilead Affiliate that makes the ToV is responsible for capturing the ToV.

 Where Gilead works with other pharmaceutical companies, each company reports the ToVs relating to the activities that they organised.
 For jointly organised events, the companies agree in advance which ToVs will be reported by each company.
 This mechanism avoids duplicate reporting for joint activities.